2. Beloved (1987)

 realizing it) ended when Nelson Lord asked Denver "the question."

-to her mother?," she became deaf, not even hearing her mother's answer
+When Denver asked her mother "What happened to her mother?," she became deaf, not even hearing

-or anything else for two years.
-She regained her hearing when she heard the
+her mother's answer or anything else for two years.
+She regained her

-baby ghost crawling up the stairs.
+hearing when she heard the baby ghost crawling up the stairs.

 Denver's childhood deafness shows some